bitwarden/help/_articles/organizations/deploying-bitwarden-as-a-msp.md

 Once the Organization is configured, you should invite other administrators to join.
 This is an important step for setting a foundation of security for the MSP team, as well as the client team.

-Note: Adding a new user to an Organization involves three steps: Invite, Accept, and Confirm.
-Give users a heads-up once Invite emails are sent, so they are aware they need to accept the invitation to join the Organization.
+{% note %} Note: Adding a new user to an Organization involves three steps: Invite, Accept, and Confirm.
+Give users a heads-up once Invite emails are sent, so they are aware they need to accept the invitation to join the Organization.{% endnote %}

 Administrators can access and manage all Items, Collections, and users in the Organization.
 You’ll want to share your administrative duties with another person, especially if you have a large number of users.